About the Artwork

 Catalogue of the Inaugural Exhibition.
 Exh. cat., Toledo Museum of Art.
 Toldeo, 1912, p.
 18, no. 45.

 Centennial Exhibition of Paintings by William Morris Hunt.
 Exh. cat., Fine Arts Academy, Albright Art Gallery.
-Buffalo, NY, 1924, no. 44.
+Buffalo, New York, 1924, no. 44.

 Catalogue of Paintings in the Permanent Collection of the Detroit Institute of Arts.
 Detroit, 1930, no. 319.